-Examine how psychologists, as well as psychological theories and methods, advance the study of crime, criminal behavior, and criminal justice.
+Examine how psychology plays a fundamental role in the study of crime, crime prevention, criminal behavior, and criminal justice.

-Students will not be allowed to enroll in both the Criminal Psychology course and the Criminal Psychology workshop.
+Students will not be allowed to enroll in both the Criminal Psychology course and the Criminal Psychology elective.

-Delve into the criminal mind as you strive to unlock the secrets of criminal behavior.
-Hone your investigative skills while you work collaboratively with other criminal psychologists to identify causes of criminal behavior and develop a plan to decrease crime.
+This course is ideal for students who are curious about the psychological underpinnings of criminal behavior.
+It’s your opportunity to hone your investigative skills while you work alongside criminal psychologists to identify causes of criminal behavior and develop a plan to decrease crime.
 This course is ideal for students who have an interest in criminal studies, psychology, and forensics.

 DSM-V + Mental Illness

 Investigate how mental illness relates to criminal offenses and dig into the role of stigmatization and the ways it impacts the manifestations of violence and anger.
 Use the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) to review diagnostic criteria and identify treatment and rehabilitation options.